spell1612/The-Labyrinth/README.md

 # The-Labyrinth
 A Command Line Input game done using C++ from back in the old TURBO C++ days.
-This was originally done as a part of my school project!
+This was originally done as part of my school project!

 Compiled on TURBO C++'s inbuilt compiler hosted on a x86 based DOSbox Hence only expect this to run on 32bit Operating systems